 The primary means for accomplishing this objective is to construct education centres that provide village pre-school and kindergarten teachers with the infrastructure required to operate their schools.

-For additional information, please see: www.redprojectborneo.com
+For additional information, please see: www.redprojectborneo.com or contact us.

 Queen's jubilee project